 For more than 20years, the Centre for Policing and Security, together with the American psychologist (BA-1974), criminologist (MA-1978) and polygrapher Avinoam SAPIR, has been organizing the SCAN (Scientific Content Analysis) basic course.
 He has been teaching this course since 1984 in the police academies of mainly English-speaking countries such as the USA, Canada and Australia.
 SCAN is an interrogation method in which written statements are analyzed.

-The SCAN basic course 2021 will take place from November 23rd till November 25th 2021 in the Police office of Sint-Niklaas.
-The 2-day follow-up course (for those who already followed the basic course) will not be organized in 2021 but probably in 2022.
+The SCAN basic course 2022 will take place from November 22th till November 24th 2022 in Ghent (exact location to be determined).
+The 2-day advanced course (for those who already followed the basic course) will take place from November 28th till November 29th 2022 in Ghent (exact location to be determined)

 For more information or to register for the SCAN training course, visit this page.